 Prerequisite: PSY 105 or BIOL 110, or BIOL 123.
 PSY 240: Brain and Behavior.
 (3) A general survey of the biological foundations of behavior.
 Emphasis is on the central nervous system.
-Prerequisite: PSY 105 or BIOL 110 or BIOL 123 PSY 260: Psychology of Learning and Memory.
+Prerequisite: PSY 105 or BIOL 110 or BIOL 123 PSY 250: Special Topics in Psychology.
+(1-3, no limit) Study of any psychological topic not otherwise included in the curriculum upon expression of mutual interest by students and faculty.
+May be repeated for credit provided the subject matter varies.
+PSY 260: Psychology of Learning and Memory.
 (3) Survey of the variety of laboratory learning situations, with an emphasis on the application of principles to practical situations.
 Topics range from simple processes such as conditioning to complex processes such as transfer, memory, and concept formation.
 Prerequisite: PSY 105.